MicrosoftDocs/cpp-docs/docs/mfc/reference/cdc-class.md

  A handle to a bitmap.

  `nFlags`
  Flags that specify the image type and state.
-See [DrawState](http://msdn.microsoft.com/library/windows/desktop/dd162496) in the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)] for the possible `nFlags` types and states.
+See [DrawState](http://msdn.microsoft.com/library/windows/desktop/dd162496) in the Windows SDK for the possible `nFlags` types and states.

  `hBrush`
  A handle to a brush.